-The XSEDE ecosystem includes many types of software installed and supported by XSEDE staff, by service providers (resource operators), community software providers, science gateways and other software integrators, and the users, researchers, and educators that use XSEDE.
+The XSEDE ecosystem includes many types of software installed and supported by XSEDE staff, by service providers, community software providers, science gateways and other software integrators, and the users, researchers, and educators that use XSEDE.

 To find software installed on XSEDE allocated resources and available from the command line and the batch job execution environment visit the: